Emergent Alignment via Competition: Introduction

 \item In Section \ref{sec:experiments_combined} we conduct a simple stylized experiment designed to test our core premise that given a set of AI models, there may be a utility function in the convex hull of the set of all AI agent utility functions that is substantially better aligned than any of the individual AI utility functions themselves.
-We test this premise in two experiments on two datasets.
+We test this premise in experiments on a few datasets.
 In the first we simulate a ``human'' utility function by using an LLM with a hand-crafted prompt, and ask it to evaluate 1000 ethical scenarios from the ETHICS dataset \citep{hendrycks2021aligning}.
 To simulate ``AIs'' that are designed to be aligned with the human utility function but are only noisy approximations, we produce perturbations of the original (``human'') prompt by asking a language model to rephrase the prompt while maintaining its core intent.
 We produce 100 such perturbations, resulting in up to 100 ``AI personas'' that we also use to evaluate the same 1000 ethical scenarios.
 Finally as a function of the number of AI models $k$ we evaluate the alignment of 1) the best aligned of the $k$ AI personas and 2) the best aligned utility function that can be computed within the convex hull of the $k$ AI personas.
 We repeat the experiment on the MovieLens dataset \citep{harper2015movielens} in which we use the average human annotation of movies as the ``human'' utility and similarly simulate 100 AI utility functions through 100 variations of a prompt.
-On both datasets we find that the best utility function in the convex hull of the AI utility functions is substantially better aligned to the ``human'' than any of the AI personas themselves.
-This supports our main conceptual contention that the target of alignment within the convex hull of many models may be substantially easier to obtain than alignment of any single model individually. \item Finally, in Section \ref{sec:experiments_strategic} we conduct a simple stylized experimental evaluation of the equilibria of a variant of the game we study in Section \ref{sec:robust}.
+Finally, we move to real human preference data, using an existing human-LLM polling dataset of public opinion survey responses \citep{pmlr-v202-santurkar23a}.
+Here, we treat individual human responses as human utilities and LLM responses as AI utilities.
+On all datasets we find that the best utility function in the convex hull of the AI utility functions is substantially better aligned to the ``human'' than any of the AI personas themselves.
+This supports our main conceptual contention that the target of alignment within the convex hull of many models may be substantially easier to obtain than alignment of any single model individually.
+Finally, we conduct a simple stylized experimental evaluation of the equilibria of a variant of the game we study in Section \ref{sec:robust}.
 We compute equilibria of a tractable special case of this game with a variety of utility functions, and find that consistent with our theory, Alice's utility in equilibrium is always at least as high as predicted by our theory based on the alignment error of the best approximation to her utility function in the convex hull of the AI providers utilities --- and sometimes substantially better. \end{enumerate}